-The Plan categorizes its fair value hierarchy as established by U.S. GAAP.
+The Plan categorizes its fair value hierarchy as established by U.S. generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
 In determining fair value, the Plan utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible in its assessment of fair value.
 Following is a description of the valuation methodologies used for assets measured at fair value:

-Investments disclosed as Level 1 includes individual mutual funds and those that invest in multiple mutual funds (fund to funds) when the underlying fund is actively traded on a nationally recognized stock exchange.
+Investments disclosed as Level 1 includes individual mutual funds and those that invest in multiple mutual funds (fund to funds) when the underline fund is actively traded on a nationally recognized stock exchange.
+Investments that guarantee a return based on the purchase of governmental securities are disclosed as Level 2.